yongbeomkwak/SwiftCountryKit/README.md

 let provider = CountryProvider()

-// Get the Calling Code for a specific country by its ISO code provider.find("US")
+// Get the Calling Code for a specific country , default value =  US provider.find("US")

 // Get a list of all Country